Dyalog/aplx/Differences.md

    * Partitioned enclose (dyadic ```⊂```), works differently from APLX unless ⎕ML←3.
    * Dyalog APL does not support ```⍺``` picture formatting, and ```⎕FC``` cannot be used to control formatting.
    * ```⍞``` works differently: In APLX the prompt (if any) is replaced according to ```⎕PR```
    * ```⎕RL``` is richer in Dyalog APL, allowing the selection of several different random number generators.
-In Dyalog APL, ⎕RL←0 generates a "truly" random seed.
+In Dyalog APL, ```⎕RL←0``` generates a "truly" random seed.
 APLX code should work unchanged but seed-setting functions should be examined and random sequences may be different
-   * Note that the default comparison tolerance in (```⎕CT```) in APLX is 1E¯13, but 1e¯14 in Dyalog APL, which could concievably cause computational differences; you may need to set it explicitly.
+   * Note that the default comparison tolerance in (```⎕CT```) in APLX is 1E¯13, but 1E¯14 in Dyalog APL, which could conceivably cause computational differences; you may need to set it explicitly.
    * APLX variable names can contain a high minus (```¯```), this not allowed in Dyalog APL
    * Dyalog APL does not have 64-bit integers, even in the 64-bit versions.
    * Dyalog APL does not allow "undefined" assignments to system variables (```⎕WA←3```).